onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 postmodernism isn't like it's trying to build upon it - no - it is "post" - it is meant to reject it entirely - it is not a continuation of development and complexification like metamodernism which is exactly a complexification and sophistication of modernism - metamodernism is improvement - postmodernism is self-suicidal - it only tears down and doesn't know when to stop with its deconstructive apparatus - and thus it trends towards rock bottom - a postmodern civilization is a sinking civilization because civilization requires modernism - if you "post" modernism you "post" our engine of progress - meta builds & improves - it transcends (not in facebook meta's case) - post destroys
     if postmodernism goes too far in 90%+ of cases and can't stop going straight for the abyss - then it's net negative - then it is false.
-Most postmodernism goes off the rails - and not just by a bit but by a lot
+Most postmodernism goes off the rails - and not just by a bit but by a lot the metamodern guys are too much into progressive stage theory and thus they try to integrate postmodernism when in fact the insights from postmodernism are present in modernism - metamodern ppl simply don't get that postmodernism is overall a regress - not a stage in development

 This is the end of postmodernism and radical relativism